Anywhere - Anytime

 At the climax of the piece, groups meet at the heart of the space to witness storytellers and guides come together to perform a final dance ritual - one of fellowship and togetherness.
 The SPACES experience toes the line between the intimate and the grandiose, the personal and the communal, the quotidian and the magical.
 At its heart, it aims to remind us of the depth, diversity, and beauty of our communities.

-SPACES: Harlem is an immersive storytelling performance at the heart of which local Harlem residents recount personal stories about the place they call home.
-SPACES: Harlem combines dance, theatre, music, and video, and took place at the gorgeous Mount Morris Ascension Presbyterian Church in the heart of Harlem.
+Local Harlem residents recount personal stories about the place they call home.
+SPACES: Harlem combines dance, theatre, music, and video at the gorgeous Mount Morris Ascension Presbyterian Church in the heart of Harlem.
 Find out more about SPACES: Harlem here.

 “A unique collaboration of community residents and innovative artists, presented through spoken word, dance and music.
 Performed in a landmark Harlem structure, the work provided unique Harlem insights, with spirit, excitement and emotion!”